MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-record-sales-price-discount-payment-agreements.md

 | **Invoice Discount** |A percentage discount that is subtracted from the document total if the value amount of all lines on a sales document exceeds a certain minimum. |

 Because sales prices and sales line discounts are based on a combination of item and customer, you can also perform this configuration from the item card of the item where the rules and values apply.

+> [!NOTE]
+> If you do not want an item to ever be sold at a discounted price, simply leave discount fields on the item card empty, and do not include the item in any line discount setup.

 ## <a name="to-set-up-a-sales-price-for-a-customer"></a>To set up a sales price for a customer
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Customers**, and then choose the related link.